2024–25 Al-Mina'a SC season

 The 2024–25 season was Al-Minaa's second season in the newly-formed Iraq Stars League, and their 48th season in the top division of Iraq football.

 Review

 Background

 After Al-Minaa Club entered into an administrative crisis last season, as FIFA imposed a ban on contracting players, it was forced to play with the academy players.
 Despite all the difficulties, it was able to ensure its survival in the Iraq Stars League since the 35th round and finished the league in 12th place, which was considered a football miracle.
 However, coach Hassan Ahmed apologized for continuing with the team and withdrew after the end of the season.
-So the club's newly elected management began contracting with Spanish coach Pablo Grandes in 29 July to prepare a team that would compete for the league.
+So the club's newly elected management began contracting with Spanish coach Pablo Grandes on 29 July to prepare a team that would compete for the league.

 Summer transfer window

 The Iraq Stars League summer transfer window runs from 2 August to 2 September 2024.
 Al-Minaa announced from the first day the renewal of the contract of right back Hameed Ali Hameed.

 On 5 August, Al-Minaa announced the signing of three professional players and the renewal of two local players.
 The club signed 22-year-old Tunisian attacking midfielder Abdallah Amri from Tunisian club CS Sfaxien, 25-year-old Gabonese international defensive midfielder Clech Loufilou from Omani club Sur, and 23-year-old Swedish left winger of Iraqi origin Hamid Abdulla from Swedish club Rosengård.
 The club also renewed the contracts of goalkeeper Jaafar Shenaishil and midfielder Ayad Abed Farhan.

 On 7 August, the club renewed the contract of the team's goalkeeper and the U-17 national team, Ammar Ali, and on 8 August, it renewed the contract of the right winger, Sajjad Alaa, and announced the signing of the 24-year-old Congolese right winger, Tuisila Kisinda, coming from the Moroccan club, RS Berkane.
 On 9 August, the club renewed the contract of defensive midfielder Haidar Salem.

 On 10 August, coach Pablo Grandes arrived in Basra from Spain with his assistant Iván McCarroll to officially lead the Al-Minaa team.
 He was introduced to the media as the coach of Al-Minaa, and he said in the press conference that he wanted to compete for advanced positions in the league and that he chose Al-Minaa because it is the oldest club among the Iraqi clubs and that he would work to create a competitive team.